18F/18f.gsa.gov/_services_projects/doj-crt-portal.md

 - Helpful and honest
 - Forward-thinking and relevant

-The result was the [Civil Rights Reporting Portal] (civilrights.justice.gov), a unified portal for complaint intake and processing that improves user experience and transforms the way CRT collects, sorts, and responds to civil rights reports.
+The result was the [Civil Rights Reporting Portal](civilrights.justice.gov), a unified portal for complaint intake and processing that improves user experience and transforms the way CRT collects, sorts, and responds to civil rights reports.

 Built on cloud.gov and using the United States Web Design System (USWDS), the new Reporting Portal consolidates more than 30 unique reporting pathways into a single, coordinated experience.
 Thanks to cloud.gov, the site can scale with traffic, and CRT can minimize time spent on operations and management.
 Thanks to USWDS, the site can stay accessible and compliant with little to no design maintenance work required.
 With 18F’s help, both the public and CRT employees can benefit from a high-quality tool developed using Agile and Devsecops practices and that was delivered on time, on budget, and to a private sector standard.

 The portal dramatically eases the burden on victims of civil rights violations to identify the proper reporting channel.
 Now, the public will find it easier to tell their story, submit their report, and receive guidance on what to expect next.
 For Division staff, this new experience creates a more consistent, collaborative, and transparent process.
 It allows staff to easily review, sort, and redirect reports to the appropriate team for analysis.
 This saves time and energy, freeing up more capacity for the Division to focus on advancing civil rights.